 Therefore, machine leaning techniques will be applied that will use patient task performance information to make in-session patient-specific decisions on FES control parameter adjustment and, hence, to some extent replaces the therapist’s role of adapting the exercise regime.
 Two possible approaches to solving this problem are:

 i.
 Using a rule-based system based on the results of knowledge elicitation from a group of FES specialists.

-Candidates should have a first or upper second-class honours degree in an area relevant to the proposed research.
+Candidates should have a first or upper second class honours in an area relevant to the proposed research.
 This includes engineering, physics, mathematics or computer science.
-Candidates with other closely related first degrees should contact the supervisor to discuss possibilities.
+Candidates with other closely-related first degrees should contact the supervisor to discuss possibilities.
 Please note that this studentship is only available to UK/EU citizens.